CellMigStandOrg/biotracks/README.rst

 A datapackage representation of cell migration-derived tracking files.
 ******************************************************************************

 This Python project aims to create a simple Python package to produce data packages of cell migration tracking files.
-The final goal is to have a uniform, standardized way to represent these data, as in: http://frictionlessdata.io/ and http://frictionlessdata.io/data-packages/.
+The final goal is to have a uniform, standardized way to represent these data, as in `Frictionless Data <http://frictionlessdata.io/>`_ and `Data Packages <http://frictionlessdata.io/data-packages/>`_ .

 Steps to follow to use the package: